The New llms.txt Standard: Are AI Agents Capable of Reading Your Content Right Now?

 A text file called robots.txt has been the standard way of instructing these bots where they are allowed to go on your site (you can check ours out here).
 This robots.txt file is publicly accessible.
 You simply type /robots.txt after any domain name into your browser's address bar to view it.
 Generative search engines can access them the same way (well... without any actual fingers doing the typing).

-The llms.txt file serves a similar function but specifically targets generative AI models like ChatGPT, Perplexity, and Claude, as well as agents built on top of them.
+The llms.txt file serves a similar function but specifically targets generative AI models like ChatGPT, Perplexity, and Claude, as well as agents built on top of them, guiding them around your content.
 It allows you to clearly state:

 - What your website or page is about